 The services will continue throughout the summer months.
 It is well to remind ourselves that GOD does not take a vacation; hence our duties to Him and His church are as imperative now as at other times of the year.
-Attendance at the early communion service will avoid the heat of the day and allow sufficient opportunity for recreaplete organization provided.
-A bridge was given by Mrs. L. M. Burt and Mrs. J. S. Maxwell at the home of the latter on Greenway South.
-It was well attended and its success will enable two tables of the fair to be financed.
-Details of the fair will follow later.
+Attendance at the early communion service will avoid the heat of the day and allow sufficient opportunity for recrea-

-Plans for the annual fair, early in October, have been made, and under the able supervision of Mrs. Major A. White the various tables have been assigned, and a com-
+Plans for the annual fair, early in October, have been made, and under the able supervision of Mrs. Major A. White the various tables have been assigned, and a complete organization provided.